frida/frida-website/_i18n/en/_docs/stalker.md

 So we can see that the helper checks the value of the return register against the value of the `real_address` stored in the stack frame.
-If it matches, then all is well and we can simply branch directly to the already instrumented block.
+If it matches, then all is well and we can simply branch directly back to the landing pad.
+Recall on the first instance, this likely simply re-enters Stalker to instrument the next block and branches to it, but at a later point backpatching may be used to directly branch to this instrumented block and avoid re-entering Stalker all together.

 Otherwise, we follow a different path.
 First the array of `GumExecFrame` is cleared, now our control-flow has deviated, we will start again building our stack again.
 We accept that we will take this same slower path for any previous